How to Fix a Broken Confidence Estimator: Evaluating Post-hoc Methods for Selective Classification with Deep Neural Networks: Introduction

 A better tradeoff may be achieved by using so-called selective classification \citep{geifman_selective_2017,El-Yaniv.Wiener.2010.Foundations-Noisefree-Selective}.
 The idea is to run the model on all inputs but reject predictions for which the model is least confident, hoping to increase the performance on the accepted predictions.
 The rejected inputs may be processed in the same way as if the model were not deployed, for instance, by a human specialist or by the previously existing system.
 This offers a tradeoff between performance and \textit{coverage} (the proportion of accepted predictions) which may be a better solution than any of the extremes.
 In particular, it could shorten the path to adoption of deep learning in safety-critical applications, such as medical diagnosis and autonomous driving, where the consequences of erroneous decisions can be severe \citep{zou_review_2023,neumann2018relaxed}.

 A key element in selective classification is the confidence estimator that is thresholded to decide whether a prediction is accepted.
 In the case of neural networks with softmax outputs, the natural baseline to be used as a confidence estimator is the maximum softmax probability (MSP) produced by the model, also known as the softmax response \citep{geifman_selective_2017,hendrycks_baseline_2018}.
-Several approaches have been proposed\footnote{For a more complete account of related work, please see Appendix~\ref{sec:related-work}.} attempting to improve upon this baseline, which generally fall into two categories: approaches that require retraining the classifier, by modifying some aspect of the architecture or the training procedure, possibly adding an auxiliary head as the confidence estimator \citep{geifman_selectivenet_2019,liu_deep_2019,huang_self-adaptive_2020}; and post-hoc approaches that do not require retraining, thus only modifying or replacing the confidence estimator based on outputs or intermediate features produced by the model \citep{corbiere_confidence_2021,granese2021doctor,shen_post-hoc_2022,galil_what_2023}.
+Several approaches have been proposed attempting to improve upon this baseline, which generally fall into two categories: approaches that require retraining the classifier, by modifying some aspect of the architecture or the training procedure, possibly adding an auxiliary head as the confidence estimator \citep{geifman_selectivenet_2019,liu_deep_2019,huang_self-adaptive_2020}; and post-hoc approaches that do not require retraining, thus only modifying or replacing the confidence estimator based on outputs or intermediate features produced by the model \citep{corbiere_confidence_2021,granese2021doctor,shen_post-hoc_2022,galil_what_2023}.
 The latter is arguably the most practical scenario, especially if tuning the confidence estimator is sufficiently simple.

 In this paper, we focus on the simplest possible class of post-hoc methods, which are those for which the confidence estimator can be computed directly from the network unnormalized \textit{logits} (pre-softmax output).
 Our main goal is to identify the methods that produce the largest gains in selective classification performance, measured by the area under the risk-coverage curve (AURC); however, as in general these methods can have hyperparameters that need to be tuned on hold-out data, we are also concerned with data efficiency.
 Our study is motivated by an intriguing problem reported in \citep{galil_what_2023} and illustrated in Fig.~\ref{fig:RC-Comparison}: some state-of-the-art ImageNet classifiers, despite attaining excellent predictive performance, nevertheless exhibit appallingly poor performance at detecting their own mistakes.
 Can such pathologies be fixed by simple post-hoc methods?